·14 min read

 Same input video for the 8 original tools: a 92-minute podcast episode with two speakers, lavalier audio, one b-roll insert, and three pre-identified punchline moments.
 I ran each tool with default settings and scored output on hit rate, false positives in the top 10 clips, reframe quality on the two-shot, time-to-first-clip, and whether the clip could be scheduled without leaving the tool.

 Opus Clip and Vugola tied on hit rate (3/3).
 Vugola won time-to-clip by ~4 minutes because captions and reframe ran in the same render pass.
 Opus Clip won reframe quality by a small margin on the two-shot.
-Vugola was the only tool that scheduled the clip without exporting an MP4.
+Both products support native publishing: Vugola includes scheduling from Starter, while Opus Starter posts directly to three destinations and Pro adds its six-connection calendar scheduler.

 Ssemble and AutoShorts.ai were added in May 2026 with a lighter test pass — same podcast input, same hit-rate scoring on the top 10 clips, but I didn't re-run the full reframe-quality and scheduling-flow scoring because both tools have narrower ICPs (free YouTube clipping and faceless automation respectively).
 Reading the section above each tool will tell you whether the ICP fits before you commit time.